Timo614/timo614.github.io/docs/_posts/2024-05-27-bird-detection-tinyml.md

 The short behind it is the nature of EfficientNetB0 appears to allow for large chunks of the underlying model to be removed and then to retrain most of the lost accuracy compressing it into the rest of the model.

 EfficientNetB0 contains multiple squeeze and excite blocks of various sizes.
-I assume the structure has a tendancy to create redundancies across various levels of these blocks which may explain why ends up working but I'm not sure on the exact reason for it outside that it does, in fact, work.
+I assume the structure has a tendency to create redundancies across various levels of these blocks which may explain why ends up working but I'm not sure on the exact reason for it outside that it does, in fact, work.
 A simple example can be shown here demonstrating this by removing a large section of the model, retraining, and seeing recovery of a large subset of accuracy.

 As you can see from the [example](https://github.com/Timo614/machine-learning/blob/main/birds/notebooks/birds_96x96_524_outputs_full_relu_model_compression.ipynb) there's the initial loss of accuracy from the missing segment of model followed by the dense layers retraining to return the accuracy levels back into an acceptable range.